Blog Feature

 Best Sports Motivational Speakers: The Key to Success by BILL WALTON

 We thought at the time that a lot of the stuff Coach Wooden was selling—his Pyramid of Success, Seven-Point Creed, Two Sets of Threes, Four Laws of Learning, his maxims, his tools to overcome adversity—were the stupidest things ever.
 But we never doubted the honesty, righteousness, dedication, preparation, commitment, and excellence that was behind it all.
 “Your best is good enough,” he repeatedly told us.
 “Don’t beat yourself, don't cheat yourself, don't short-change yourself.
 That's the worst kind of defeat you'll ever suffer, and you'll never get over it.”
-He was able to distil into one or two sentences the greatest lessons of life.
+He was able to distill into one or two sentences the greatest lessons of life.
 To this very day, whenever I’m going through the routine of preparing to get ready for something big, whether it’s business, personal or physical, I just keep repeating it all to myself.
-Inevitably, the right rhythm, beat and pace finds its way to the surface, enabling me to go get it done.”
+Inevitably, the right rhythm, beat, and pace finds its way to the surface, enabling me to go get it done.”

 TO ORDER BILL WALTON'S INSPIRING MEMOIR BACK FROM THE DEAD CLICK HERE.